 Stripe Data Processing Addendum:

-Stripe provides comprehensive Data Processing Addendum (DPA) that defines roles, responsibilities, and compliance obligations for personal data processing through the Stripe platform under GDPR and other privacy regulations.
+Stripe provides comprehensive Data Processing Addendum (DPA) that defines roles, responsibilities, and compliance obligations for personal data processing through the Stripe platform under GDPR and other privacy regulations, making it a practical example of the principles outlined in our broader Data Processing Agreement guide for GDPR compliance.

 Review Stripe’s DPA carefully to understand how it addresses your specific use cases while ensuring your implementation aligns with the processing purposes and safeguards outlined in the agreement.